MRSA has practically become a household name. Most of us are aware of C. diff these days. And EVERYONE has heard of the Zika and Ebola viruses.

 But for many people diet alone doesn’t cut it and a supplement is required.
 We typically recommend 2,000 to 5,000 IU of vitamin D3 a day.
 Check in with your doctor about testing your levels to see what amount is right for you.

-Crush CRE Step 4: Supplement with an “immunity cocktail”
+Step 4: The “immunity cocktail”

 Vitamin D is a great start for getting your immune system firing on all cylinders.
 But adding a few more immune-building supplements can turbo charge your immunities.